 Another natural vent is a soffit vent, which is a screened vent that allows air to flow into the space below the roof sheathing or into the attic.
 This type of vent ensures that the attic is kept cool during the summer.
 It also allows the moisture inside the attic to evaporate.

 There are power vents that are electrically-powered and make use of a humidistat and thermostat to monitor and control moisture build-up and heat trapped inside the attic.
-These vents are a good option for those who can afford the price of the vent as well as the electric consumption needed to power the vent.
+These vents are a good option for those who can afford the price of the vent as well as the electricity consumption needed to power the vent.
 These vents can be installed or mounted to either the roof or the gable of the attic.

 An alternative to an electrically-powered vent is a solar-powered one.
 Solar-powered vents convert power from the sun into electrical energy to produce an eco-friendly and energy-efficient power source for attic ventilation.